 Dungeons and Dragons players will be going back to Eberron in the 5th edition of the roleplaying game, and it may be sooner than we think.

-During the last few seconds of D&D’s live streamed event, The Descent, head of Dungeons and Dragons Nathan Steward announced the team is working on a hardcover book for the Eberron campaign setting.
+During the last few seconds of D&D’s live streamed event, The Descent, head of Dungeons and Dragons Nathan Stewart announced the team is working on a hardcover book for the Eberron campaign setting.